Glen Eyrie is undertaking a multi-year upgrade to the Castle to improve our guest experience. Learn more.

 His energetic style of teaching helps make even difficult topics clear.
 He is all about encouraging and equipping writers to do what they do—better.

-Happily married for over forty years, Tim lives in the Chicagoland area near his three sons, daughter-in-laws, and twelve grandkids!
+Happily married for over forty-five years, Tim lives in the Chicagoland area near his three sons, daughters-in-law, and twelve grandkids!

 www.Timshoemaker.com